seemoo-lab/polypyus/README.md

 Note that *Diaphora* has similar problems, as it exports functions identified by *IDA* before further processing them.

-Moreover, we found that *Amnesia* finds many functions, including many false positives.
+Moreover, while we found that *Amnesia* finds many functions, it also finds many false positives.
 However, many functions have a similar stack frame setup in the beginning.
 Thus, *Polypyus* has an option to learn common function starts from the annotated input binaries and apply this to other binaries to identify functions without matching their name.